gokceno/pronto/apps/sync/README.md

 ## Features

-- Fetches and stores genres, countries, and radio stations.
+- Fetches and stores countries and radio stations.
 - Populates your local SQLite database using [drizzle-orm](https://orm.drizzle.team/).
 - Command-line interface for flexible sync operations.